 The Canyonlands Park website in 2014 still advises travelling in pairs, and warns, "Visitors caught in the backcountry with disabled vehicles can expect commercial towing fees in excess of $1,000."

 Green River from Hardscrabble Hill, NPS photo by Neal Herbert

 "There was a guy from New Jersey who had a four wheel drive Studebaker pickup truck (stuck in the mud.)
 My father asked him 'Why in the hell did you drive that truck into this when it's in flood?'
 He looked at my father and he said 'Superintendent, I did not know it was in flood.'
 A guy from New Jersey.
 For a guy living in the east, streams always have water in them!
 So Dad changed the sign.
 The sign said 'Do not cross when in flood.'He changed the sign 'Do not cross when any water is running,' and not another car went in after that."(4)

 This beautiful photo (200K JPEG) of Tug negotiating carefully in Lavender Canyon, is dated by the NPS as 1957, but the Jeep has a 1959 Utah plate so this is five years before the establishment of Canyonlands National Park.

 September 2014 is the 50th anniversary of the creation of the park.

 See also the Shank family home movies of Canyonlands in the 1950s, in Mom, Dad, a Jeep and a Teardrop on CJ3B.info.

-Thanks to Federico Cavedo for his photo research, Lloyd Pierson for the interview, and Tug Wilson, the National Park Service and John Foster for the photos. -- Derek Redmond
+Thanks to Federico Cavedo for his photo research, Lloyd Pierson for the interview.
+Also Tug Wilson, the National Park Service and John Foster for the photos. -- Derek Redmond